 Exhibitions in the Washington, DC, Metro AreaFind an Event

 “Records of Rights” explores how Americans have worked to realize their nation’s ideals of freedom.
 The exhibition showcases original and facsimile National Archives documents and uses an innovative 17-foot touch screen interactive table to illustrate how Americans throughout our history have debated issues such as citizenship, free speech, voting rights, and equal opportunity.
-Clarence Earl Gideon’s handwritten petition from the Gideon v.
-Wainright case is on display in the Landmark Document Case through March 15.
-Beginning March 23: The 1830 Indian Removal Act, which authorized President Andrew Jackson to remove Native Americans from their lands in exchange for lands west of the Mississippi River.
+Pages from the Medicine Lodge Treaty of October 21 are on display in the Landmark Document Case.
+This treaty is one of three treaties finalized between the newly formed Indian Peace Commission and the Kiowa, Comanche, and Kiowa-Apache that required these tribes to relocate to reservations in Indian Territory.
 David M. Rubenstein Gallery

 1297 Magna Carta